Second Session, 43rd Parliament

 [10:30 a.m.]

 The services that Ronald McDonald provides are phenomenal.
-We know that they have intentions to expand and they have work underway.
+We know that they have intentions to expand, and they have work underway.
 It’s important to continue to provide that support for families, continue to work with Ronald McDonald House.
 I really value the long-standing partnership that we have had with them.

-I really value the long-standing partnership that we have had with them.
-I think everybody understands, currently, the province is under some financial constraints, and we do consider every proposal that comes forward to us.
-I continue to maintain that relationship with Ronald McDonald House, continue to work with Ronald McDonald House to understand the project and the approaches that they’re taking to it, and I’ll continue to extend that commitment.
+I think everybody understands that currently the province is under some financial constraints.
+We do consider every proposal that comes forward to us.
+I continue to maintain that relationship with Ronald McDonald House, continue to work with Ronald McDonald House, to understand the project and the approaches that they’re taking to it, and I’ll continue to extend that commitment.

 The Speaker: Member, supplemental.

-Gavin Dew: If the minister values the partnership, she wouldn’t leave these people hanging in limbo begging for support.
 These families are coming from all over British Columbia because their child is sick enough to need specialized care.
 They’re scared, uprooted and far from home, and they feel abandoned by this government.

 Will the minister stand up right now and defend $14,000-a-year luxury car allowances for her senior staff while the families of sick children sleep in cars?